freerange/site/soups/blog/hello-printer.markdown

 Eventually, after a lot of amateur effort and stubbornness, I managed to put a simple HTTP client on the Ardunio that would reliably download the data from my computer, save it onto the SD card, and then start printing.

 If the size of the data downloaded didn't match the size indicated by the HTTP headers, then I would be alerted by a red LED that there was still something unreliable in the stack.
-I haven't seen the red LED for some time now.
+Thankfully, I haven't seen the red LED for some time now.

 ### Translating the problem